phillipclapham/neuroweaver/docs/cognitive.md

 ---

-## VI.
+## VII.
 DIMENSIONAL INTEGRATION: SYNERGISTIC AMPLIFICATION

 The true mastery of cognitive alchemy emerges not through developing thinking in isolation but through precise calibration of the relationships between cognitive operations and other perceptual dimensions.
 This integration transforms potential conflict or disconnection into synergistic amplification—where each dimension enhances the capabilities of all others.